Linaria repens: Habitat and distribution

-This species is found in stony wasteground, along walls, in arable situations and along railways.
-It grows to a maximum altitude just over 2300 metres.
+This species is found in stony wasteground, along walls, in arable situations and on railways.
+It grows to a maximum altitude of just over 2,300 metres.

 It is found across western Europe and has been introduced to the east coast of the United States.

 In the United Kingdom, L. repens is theorised to be an archaeophyte, i.e. introduced before 1492.
-It is seldom found in the east of England or in Ireland.
+It is rarely found in the east of England or in Ireland.

 Etymology

 The genus Linaria is named for the similarity of the plants' foliage to Linum (flax).
 The species epithet repens is Latin for 'creeping', referring to the growth habit of the plants.
 The 'pale' in the English common name refers to the colour of the flowers, in comparison with related species, and 'toadflax' is thought to refer to the plants' historical use to treat bubonic plague, a false link having been drawn at some point between the words 'bubo' and Bufo, which is Latin for toad.